Top Ten Anastacia Albums

 4.5 out of 5.

-PS: the 4 bonus tracks of the deluxe edition are worth it.
+P.S.: The 4 bonus tracks of the deluxe edition are worth it.

 3 Not that Kind

-Anastacia obviously soon realized that she has a typically black voice - that's not being racist, she initially was known as "the white lady with the black voice" over here when she first got big - and that's probably why she chose such a funky sound for her debut album, with wah-wah guitars and a disco-ish vibe to it.
-It is one of her poppiest album, but that doesn't mean it is in any way one of her weakest.
-It was already filled with personality and had enough immediately recognizable melodies, outstanding production and lyrics that in more echoed 70s soul than 2000s pop.
-"I'm Outta Love" remains her one of her signature songs.
+It is one of her poppiest albums, but that doesn't mean it is in any way one of her weakest.
+It was already filled with personality and had enough immediately recognizable melodies, outstanding production, and lyrics that echoed '70s soul more than 2000s pop.
+"I'm Outta Love" remains one of her signature songs.

 4 out of 5.